21 of the Coolest Ways to Reduce Single-Use Plastic

 Myro Start Kit ($10-16): You might not think of your deodorant until you um *sniff* need it, but Myro has given it a lot of thought for us.
 It's smart design reduces waste by keeping the same case forevs, and refilling the balm as you need it (and recycling it once you're done).

-Stasher Reusable Silicone Bag Multi-Pack ($48): When was the last time your snack bag stood up on its own?
+Stasher Reusable Silicone Starter Kit ($75, was $93): When was the last time your snack bag stood up on its own?
 Or wasn't thrown in the trash later?
 These made-to-last bags double as pantry storage and on-the-go munchie containers.

 Static Nails Reusable Pop-On Manicures ($14-$16): A manicure that lasts and lasts and lasts is every beauty lover's dream.
 Static Nails invented just that, with reusable pop-on nails that come in fashion-forward shades and shapes.

-Kitsch 5-Pack Printed Hair Ties ($8): Gentle on your hair as much as they are on the planet, Kitsch hair ties are a great alternative to clear plastic options.
+Kitsch 5-Pack Printed Hair Ties ($6, was $8): Gentle on your hair as much as they are on the planet, Kitsch hair ties are a great alternative to clear plastic options.
 Plus, they prevent that dreaded kink and aren't a strain on strands.

 Euro Cuisine Greek-Style Yogurt Strainer ($26): Ever since China has stopped accepting America's plastic, most yogurt containers made their way to landfills instead of recycling centers.
 The solution?
 Make your own with this maker, strainer, and container in one.